jaygurnani/CheckoutInterview/README.md

 - Given/When/Then structure used for unit testing.

 ## Going beyond
 - Application intially seeds the database and so we can instantly test the code.
+This is setup in the `Program.cs` file with the function -           `DBHelper.SeedDb(50);`
 - Swagger UI is hooked up for testing.
 - Credit card validation is done using a 3rd party library.
 Invalid credit cards numbers will be rejected.
 - Cursor is returned so the merchant can see what records are next in the database.